Burn1n9m4n/brainstation_capstone/README.md

 My primary area of interest is entertainment and media related data and within this realm I wanted to investigate methods of recommending content to users.
 Specifically, I wanted to work on some kind of music recommendation engine for the purposes of providing users a means of discovering new artists and music.
 Content recommendation often requires the use of data gathered over time or from other existing users to make recommendations to new users.
-Moreover, these methods also suffer from the fact that statistical inference is difficult to perform for a new user as there is little to no information from which to make a prediction, which is also known as the cold start problem.
+However, these methods suffer from the fact that statistical inference is difficult, if not impossible, to perform for a new user as there is little to no information from which to make a prediction, which is also known as the cold start problem.

 Within this sphere, I think that Synesthete could help immeasurably as it could provide recommendations immediately to a single user without requiring data to be gathered about that user beforehand.
 Moreover, the method that this engine will employ does not